 Islamic Relief in Bosnia and Herzegovina

-Following the devastating war, Islamic Relief began providing vital emergency assistance in 1992, delivering food, water, and clothes.
-With local people and communities, we rebuilt homes, schools and public buildings which had been destroyed, and began providing support during Ramadan and Qurbani, which continues to this day.
+Working with local people and communities, we rebuilt homes, schools and public buildings which had been destroyed, and began providing support during Ramadan and Qurbani, which continues to this day.

 We focus a large proportion of our work on supporting single-parent families and orphans, as these are amongst the most vulnerable groups across the region.
 Alongside our ongoing one-to-one orphan sponsorship programme, we also provide psychosocial assistance to children and families who have been traumatised during and after the brutal conflict.